VytautasKaz/file-browser/README.md

 ## Description:

-Create a simple file browser that allows you to perform these tasks:
+A simple file browser that allows you to perform these tasks:

 - Basic authentication (login/logout; login info provided as placeholders in the login form);
 - Browse inner folders;